technige/escli.py/README.md

 The version of `escli` can be shown using the `escli version` command.

+### Verbosity

+Verbosity can be increased using the `-v` command line option.
+This can be passed multiple times (e.g. `-vv`) for a higher level of detail.

+The following levels are defined:
+- `-v` - "INFO" level logs will be displayed
+- `-vv` - "DEBUG" level logs will be displayed

 ## Search

 A search can be performed using the `escli search` command.